salesforcecli/plugin-packaging/messages/package_convert.md

 # in-progress

 Request in progress.
 Will wait a total of %s more seconds before timing out.
-Current Status='%s'
+Current Status='%s'.

 # flags.seed-metadata.summary